 - In order to achieve this goal, Fynbos Forum members undertake to assess biological resources, ensure institutional capacity and consider socio-economic issues.

-- The Fynbos Forum annual meeting is usually held in the first week of August.
+- The Fynbos Forum annual meeting is usually held in early August.

-- The venue of the 41st Fynbos Forum is Elim, Western Cape.
+- The venue of the 41st Fynbos Forum is Baardskeerdersbos, Western Cape

 - Twitter tag: #Fynbos2019

 The Impact and History of The Fynbos Forum